Core Web Vitals Checker Tool Online

 Core Web Vitals Checker: FAQ

-What does the Core Web Vitals Checker measure?
+What data does the Core Web Vitals Checker return?

-Good thresholds are LCP at or below 2.5 seconds, INP at or below 200 milliseconds, and CLS at or below 0.1 at the 75th percentile of real user visits.
+At the 75th percentile, Good is LCP at or below 2.5 seconds, INP at or below 200 milliseconds, and CLS at or below 0.1.
+Needs Improvement extends to 4 seconds, 500 milliseconds, and 0.25 respectively.
+Values above those ranges are Poor.

 Need Better Core Web Vitals?